jacobcmurphy/elevators/README.md

 * The direction of all empty elevators is decided and they are loaded.
 * All elevators move in their required directions.
 * All elevators are unloaded

+The script that setups up and runs the program is _sim.rb_.
+The script makes all the people and places them on floors.
+Then it makes Elevators and tells each elevator how many floors the Building will have.
+Then a Building gets made with the floors and elevators.
+Once everything is created and connected, the script runs the simulation for the specified amount of steps.